django/django/docs/inshort.rst

 * Django worker servers, using ``manage.py runworker``
 * Something to route ASGI requests over, like Redis.

+Even when you're running on Channels, it routes all HTTP requests to the Django view system by default, so it works like before.

 What else does Channels give me?
 --------------------------------